Loans Frequently Asked Questions

 - to buy a residential investment property

-- to refinance an existing mortgage
+- to refinance an existing mortgage on a residential property

 - for investment purposes (other than property) where you provide enough equity in property as security.